Total Panic: Format

 Other recurring segments included previews and reviews of upcoming fourth generation video games and films, celebrity interviews, music videos, cartoons shorts such as Bananaman, and comedy skits.

-There was also a segment called "Road Trip", where Total Panic would dispatch a young correspondent to a fascinating locale and event.
+There was also a segment called "Road Trip", where Total Panic would dispatch a young correspondent to a locale or event.
 For instance, one episode featured a road trip to the Boston Museum of Science.
 Another episode featured Full House star Candace Cameron visiting a Macy's in New York City to help demonstrate chroma key effects in front of a blue screen.
-And then there was segment that featured Jason Hervey of The Wonder Years visiting Magic Mountain to ride the roller coaster known as Ninja.
+One segment featured Jason Hervey of The Wonder Years visiting Magic Mountain to ride the roller coaster known as Ninja.

-All in all, the format of Total Panic was arguably similar to that of Wonderama, which originally appeared on the Metromedia-owned stations from 1955 to 1977.
+The format of Total Panic was arguably similar to that of Wonderama, which originally appeared on the Metromedia-owned stations from 1955 to 1977.
 Andy Edelstein in the March 26, 1989 edition of Newsday himself, alluded to the apparent similarities.